-After having completing more than half of our trip we welcomed the chance to slow down just a little and spend a few days at the beach.
+After having completed more than half of our trip we welcomed the chance to slow down just a little and spend a few days at the beach.

-We quickly learnt that the Portugal seaside was a common holiday destination for the English looking to soak up some rays.
+We quickly learned that the Portugal seaside was a common holiday destination for the English looking to soak up some rays.

-We enjoyed our visits to the beach, but we find it hard to relax for too long while on holidays.
-During our seven night stay we also had time to discover other things to do in town and nearby.
+We enjoyed our visits to the beach, but we find it hard to relax for too long while on holiday.
+During our seven-night stay we also had time to discover other things to do in town and nearby.

 The Pena Palace was very impressive, but the crowds and the two-hour travel time to get there took away a little of the shine.

 Luckily the gardens of the Quinta da Regaleira were cooling and captivating.
 The kids were fading as we headed there, but were perked up once we delved into the labyrinth of paths and hidden caves and emerged into a spectator well which we were able to climb inside.

 On another day trip, we caught the train to Lisbon.
 We walked around the old part of town, along mosaic paths while admiring the colourfully tiled buildings.
 To head up to higher ground we caught the Gloria funicular.

 The Park at the top of the hill had splendid views of Lisbon city, and was a great place to stop for coffee and snacks.

 To get back down the hill we took the Santa Justa Lift, a unique freestanding elevator, designed by Eiffel’s protégé.

 Back in Cascais, we really enjoyed being away from the city crowds.
 We liked exploring the quiet back streets, white-washed buildings decorated with colourful tiles, and a surprising amount of large murals.